krzurb/Urbanowski_Szczepanski_Studnia2D/README.md

 The program consists of 3 files:

-Prostokat.java: Definition of a class with variables x, y, z.
+-Prostokat.java: Definition of a class with variables x, y, z,

-Rys.java: Code responsible for visualization (contains the main function).
+- Rys.java: Code responsible for visualization (contains the main function),

-Kwanty.java: User interface.
+- Kwanty.java: User interface.

 Running the Rys.java file starts the program.